msathe-tech/fortune-teller/README.md

 ./scripts/deploy.sh
 ```

+## How to demo

+### Show App Working
+1. Access fortune-ui URL in browser and refresh page
+2. Go to apps manager, navigate to Hystrix dashboard
+3. Show service registry dashboard

-Demo Circuit breaker
+### Demo Circuit breaker
+1. stop fortune-service app
 ```$xslt
 cf stop fortune-service
 ```

-Access the fortune UI app and ensure it shows value from 'fallbackFortune'
+2. Access the fortune UI app and ensure it shows value from 'fallbackFortune'

-Demo configuration service
+### Demo configuration service

-Go to configuration/application.yml
+1. Go to configuration/application.yml
-Change the value of 'fallbackFortune'
+2. Change the value of 'fallbackFortune'

-Access the fortune UI app and ensure it shows OLD value from 'fallbackFortune'
+3. Access the fortune UI app and ensure it shows OLD value from 'fallbackFortune'
+4. Invoke actuator endpoint to force config change
 ```$xslt
 curl -X POST https://<Fortune UI app URL>/actuator/refresh
 ```
-Access the fortune UI app and ensure it shows NEW value from 'fallbackFortune'
+5. Access the fortune UI app and ensure it shows NEW value from 'fallbackFortune'

-Clean up
+### Clean up
 ```
 ./scripts/undeploy.sh
 ```